MIVNET Connect powered by viewme Technical Notes

 Network Connection Requirements

-A hard-wired Internet connection is preferred when connecting a PC other than a mobile device since MIVNET Connect powered by viewme streams each tile to the desktop unlike other solutions, WiFi may work for a single person but the high packet loss over WiFi makes HD videoconferencing a substandard experience on many PC.
+A hard-wired Internet connection is preferred when connecting a PC other than a mobile device since vibbe streams each tile to the desktop unlike other solutions, WiFi may work for a single person but the high packet loss over WiFi makes HD videoconferencing a substandard experience on many PC.

 Network Speed Requirements

 An Internet connection of DSL speeds or better (1 Mbps download and 256kbps upload is a minimum requirement)

 vibe Hybrid Cloud works fine in a Network Address Translation (NAT) environment, the local or institute firewall (if any) should permit communication on UDP and TCP port 36015 both in and out.
 Your network administrator can open up these ports in your organization’s firewall.
 These settings are different for vibe Research Network.

 With some versions of MS Windows the system or antivirus program will ask you whether to authorize or block the Internet access for some programs depending on your security settings.
 Please make sure that you authorize all programs started by the vibe application.

 How do I report a problem or provide feedback?

 - Describe the problem including where and when it appears

 - Your hardware platform including brand, model, operating system version and CPU